ooyala/statusz/README.md

 ```

 If you want statusz to only write some of the fields (skip `commit_search` to save space -- this field
-contains the sha of every parent of the latest commit in your repo, so it can be kind of large):
+contains the sha of every ancestor of the latest commit in your repo, so it can be kind of large):

 ``` ruby
 Statusz.write_file("statusz.html", :fields => ["latest commit", "date", "git user info"])